 Looking for solutions

-While not part of official programs, others are finding their own ways to combat loneliness.
+Meanwhile, some individuals are creating their own less-scientific solutions to combat loneliness.
 In London, 27-year-old student Alexandra Knox moved in with 95-year-old widow Florence Smith, reports the Daily Mail.
 Knox pays $277 a month to room with the Royal Air Force veteran.

 Smith signed up with a roommate-matching service to avoid feeling lonely.
 They share chores, watch TV together and sometimes share takeout meals.